 The naked border fence with its daily dramas at the checkpoints is an impacting contrast to the lived interculturality and delicate beauty of Melilla’s city center.

 Melilla’s true treasure are its people!
 You’ll be surprised by their intercultural awareness: many of them have a good vocabulary and knowledge of another language and a brilliant sensitiveness for Muslim/Hebrew/Catholic/Hindi traditions.

 The rest of Europe could learn a lot if they’d take them as an instance for lived interculturality.

-Are you considering to live for a longer time in Melilla?
+Are you considering living for a longer time in Melilla?
 Then I fully recommend you Lauren Stevens’ Blog about her year abroad in Melilla!

-Have you recently travelled to Melilla?
+Have you recently traveled to Melilla?
 Would you consider Melilla as a possible travel destination?
-I’d be happy to hear your travel plans about Melilla!
+I’d be happy to hear about your travel plans for Melilla!